ai-hero/how_to_containerize_models/README.md

 # 3 ways to containerize your ML models.

+This repo is companion code to the article [Deploying ML Models Using Containers in Three Ways](https://medium.com/@rparundekar/deploying-ml-models-using-containers-in-three-ways-14745af94043) I've published on Medium.
+They both go together. :)

-A basic container to serve models in 3 ways - REST, message queues, and batch processing.
+The repo contains code for a basic container to serve ML models in 3 ways - REST, message queues, and batch processing.

+## How to run the code.

+I've tried my best to document stuff below.
+But if in doubt, start from the `Makefile`, and "follow the white rabbit".

+## Pre-requisites

+You'll need docker and docker-compose installed on your machine to use this.
+Also, don't forget to increase the memory and disk space allocated to it from docker preferences.

 # Serving the model using an HTTP endpoint